sguox002/leetcode/leetcode-all.md

 generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.

+<<-248	Strobogrammatic Number III    		39.9%	Hard
+a strobogrammtic number looks the same when rotated 180 degree. count number of strobogrammatic number in range [L,R].
+0-0,1-1,6-9,9-6,8-8
+backtracking: note there is additional, the digit pairs shall be at symmetric positions. so we need use two pointer to pair them.
+->>
+<<-247	Strobogrammatic Number II    		48.1%	Medium
+find all the numbers of length n. need pair.
+->>
+<<-246	Strobogrammatic Number    		45.4%	Easy	->>

+<<-254	Factor Combinations    		47.0%	Medium
+return all possible combination of its factors.
+backtrack: for n: add i n/i to complete a candidate, then use n/i for the subproblem. see 1735 count ways to make array with product, which limit the number of factors.
+->>

+<<-267	Palindrome Permutation II    		36.9%	Medium
+return all possible palindrome permutation. only need get the prefix.
+backtracking:
+->>
+<<-266	Palindrome Permutation    		62.3%	Easy
+if the permutation can form a palinrdome- counting.
+->>

+<<-282	Expression Add Operators    		36.2%	Hard
+given a digit string. add +-* so that it evaluates to target. return all possible string.
+- backtracking: prefix 1 to n, and remaining apply +-*
+- subproblem: note * will need previous result, so we need save previous results.
+->>

+<<-291	Word Pattern II    		43.8%	Hard
+given a pattern and a string, check if s matches the pattern. mapping relation: each char in pattern can match a string in s. one way is to try all possibilities.
+- pattern must contain duplicates, otherwise we can always map true. backtracking + hashmap.
+->>
+<<-290	Word Pattern    		38.1%	Easy
+string separated by space, mapping is simple.
+->>

 <<-320	Generalized Abbreviation    		52.9%	Medium
 take any substr and replace with its length.